 This operation only saves the reference waveform to the volatile memory, and the waveform will be cleared at power-off or restoring to the default settings.
-If you want to store reference waveforms that can be recalled when necessary, please export the waveform to internal or external memory (Export to Internal or External Memory).
+If you want to store reference waveforms that can be recalled when necessary, please export the waveform to internal or external memory (To Export and Import the Reference Waveform).